isabella232/Bitcamp-React/week1/script/livestream-script.md

 ##### If does not work

-Let's get back to that small caveat, you cannot use if statements inside of JSX :(
+You cannot use if statements inside of JSX :(

 ```jsx
 import React from 'react'